Mesh Augmentation of LoRaWAN-based IoT Networks

 An LR initializes a Designated Map (DM) which contains a mapping between an ED and whether this LR is a DER for the ED or not.
 The DM is initially empty.
 Upon receiving a message from an ED, if the ED is not in the DM, then the LR forwards the packet using \textit{stagger relaying}.
 That is, it sets a timer randomly chosen between 0 and W (500 ms in our current implementation).
 If the LR overhears the same message being forwarded by another LR, then it cancels the timer and discards the message, otherwise it transmits the message when the timer expires.
 If it ends up transmitting, then it marks the DER status for the ED as True (this may change as described below).
 The LR continues to forward messages from the ED as long as its DM value is True.

-At any point thereafter, if the LR receives (overhears) a LIMA message (i.e, one where the first three bits in the header are the LIMA Proprietary Indication (111)), it checks if the message is an uplink message using the header type.
+At any point thereafter, if the LR overhears a LIMA message (i.e, one where the first three bits in the header are the LIMA Proprietary Indication (111)), it checks if the message is an uplink message using the header type.
 If so, it checks the \textit{ED SNR} field in the received header.
 Recall that an uplink entry LR places the SNR of the ED's message in this field.
 If this ED SNR is greater than the SNR of the most recently received message from the ED, then the DER status for the ED in the DM is marked False, that is, the LR perceives that another LR, namely the LR from which it received/overheard the message, is better suited than itself to be a DER, and hence “resigns”.